mysterious-coding/base_entranced/README.md

 ####`/iLikeToMineSpam`
 0 = mine spam prohibited within a limited distance of enemies in your FOV.
 No throwing mines at incoming enemies anymore (skilled players already refrain from this).
 Does not apply if a walker or someone using protect is nearby.
 Warning: turning on this setting will cause terrible players to complain.

-1 = mine spam allowed, have fun insta-dying because some shitty was holding down mouse2 before you entered the door. bonus points for "was planting, bro" excuse (default JK3)
+1 = mine spam allowed, have fun insta-dying because some shitty was holding down mouse2 with mines before you entered the door. bonus points for "was planting, bro" excuse (default JK3)

 ####`/g_autoKorribanSpam`
 0 = spam-related cvars are unaffected by map